arielelkin/site_source/contact.markdown

 ## Work Enquiries

-I am available for hire on a permanent or freelance basis.
+I am available for hire on a freelance basis.